 Tell us something about your beginnings, what career path were you on before discovering your passion for confectionery?

 My family owned a bakery.
 My husband was in charge of the business, while I did the paperwork, since I am a trained economist.
 However, things really took off when my niece signed me up for the ‘Three, Two, One – Bake!’ show, where I evetually won the first place.
 Soon after that Petra Jelinić invited me to work for the Mak na konca pastry shop.
-After that I started working at Rougemarin where I was the head of the confectionary team, then the Time restaurant, Le Premier Hotel, the Restaurant 360 in Dubrovnik.
-Today, I am the head of the confectionary team at a five star hotel, Amadria Park Hotel Capital in Zagreb.
+After that I started working at Rougemarin where I was the head of the confectionary team, then the Time restaurant the Restaurant 360 in Dubrovnik, Amadria Park Hotel Capital in Zagreb.
+Today, I am the head of the confectionary team at a boutique hotel Le Premier Hotel.